exercism/cpp/docs/TESTS.md

 [web-xcode-download]: https://apps.apple.com/us/app/xcode/id497799835?mt=12
 [cpp-installation-instructions]: https://exercism.org/docs/tracks/cpp/installation

-### Mac OS with Make _when using the exercise CLI_
+### MacOS with Make _when using the Exercism CLI_
-#### This example will specifically assist those who want to use the Exercism CLI app for configuring, testing and submitting their CPP examples.
+#### This example specifically assists those who want to use the Exercism CLI app for configuring, testing, and submitting their C++ exercises.

 The generator name for CMake is `Unix Makefiles`.
 Assuming the current exercise is `bob` and we're in the exercise folder:

 ```sh